cmdcolin/ammunition/README.md

 - Electing Scott Pruit to EPA https://twitter.com/colbertlateshow/status/840376747849785344?ref_src=twsrc%5Etfw
 - By the way, Blightbart news is now a #1 result on Google when searching for this.
 Awful

+## Starting long range missile strikes in Syria

+Everyone seems to suspect some "ties to Russia" conspiracy, and label the attack as ineffective, but it's a serious provocation.
+Now people are already armchair warhawks trying to make sense of the whole situation and calling for blood.

+## Nomination of Gorsuch

+Very conservative Supreme Justice nominee was appointed after banning filibuster https://www.washingtonpost.com/news/monkey-cage/wp/2017/04/10/neil-gorsuchs-confirmation-shattered-political-conventions-here-is-why/